 After this general observation, we proceed to examine the principal trials of this nature.
 There is, first of all, the incertitude we feel about the value of our prayers: they seem to us worth very little indeed.
-Whilst this feeling lasts, we should simply endeavour to keep our minds on God, and do the best we can.
+Whilst this feeling lasts, we should simply endeavor to keep our minds on God, and do the best we can.
 He will be able to understand what we are not able to say to Him.
 Our good-will cannot fail to please Him, and with that He will deign to be satisfied.
 What He demands from us is effort, not success.
 A prayer made in this manner is without consolation, but not without fruit, since it suffices to keep us resolutely attentive to all our duties.
 It enlightens and sustains us, too, more than we imagine.
-Besides, says De Caussade, "experience has taught me that all persons of good-will who thus complain really know how to pray better than others, because their prayer is more simple and humble, and because by reason precisely of its simplicity it escapes their reflection."
-4 perform a good act, such as to repulse temptation, to make an act of hope or charity or conformity with the divine will, and quite another thing to be conscious of having really performed the good act.
-This second point, or the knowledge that we have practised some virtue, affords us satisfaction, but our merit consists in the first, that is to say, in the actual execution of the good work.
-Now, God contents Himself with the execution of the act and deprives the soul of the consciousness thereof which adds nothing to her merit; and it is our merit that counts with Him, not our momentary satisfaction."
-When St. Jane de Chantal was suffering terribly from this trial, St. Francis de Sales consoled her with the following reflection: "The most perfect practice of our holy religion is to content ourselves with naked, dry, insensible acts, elicited by the energy of the superior will alone.
+Besides, says De Caussade, "experience has taught me that all persons of good-will who thus complain really know how to pray better than others, because their prayer is simpler and humbler, and because by reason precisely of its simplicity it escapes their reflection."

+There is also the incertitude about the value of our acts of virtue.
+But, says St. Alphonsus, "it is one thing to perform a good act, such as to repulse temptation, to make an act of hope or charity or conformity with the divine will, and quite another thing to be conscious of having really performed the good act.
+This second point, or the knowledge that we have practiced some virtue, affords us satisfaction, but our merit consists in the first, that is to say, in the actual execution of the good work.
+Now, God contents Himself with the execution of the act and deprives the soul of the consciousness thereof which adds nothing to her merit; and it is our merit that counts with Him, not our momentary satisfaction."179 When St. Jane de Chantal was suffering terribly from this trial, St. Francis de Sales consoled her with the following reflection: "The most perfect practice of our holy religion is to content ourselves with naked, dry, insensible acts, elicited by the energy of the superior will alone.
 We should adore Divine Providence and throw ourselves into its amiable arms, into its bosom.
-Lord, if it by Thy good-pleasure that I should feel no relish in the practice of the virtues which Thy grace has given me, I resign myself absolutely, although against the natural inclination of my will. want to experience no more satisfaction from the possession of my faith, my hope, or my charity than to be able to say with truth that I would rather die than give up my faith, my hope or my charity."
-6
+Lord, if it by Thy goodpleasure that I should feel no relish in the practice of the virtues which Thy grace has given me, I resign myself absolutely, although against the natural inclination of my will.
+I want to experience no more satisfaction from the possession of my faith, my hope, or my charity than to be able to say with truth that I would rather die than give up my faith, my hope or my charity."180